 In general students with AP credit for a course should enroll in the next higher math course; however, our experience has shown that students have a much higher success rate in the advanced courses if they also meet minimum SAT and Achievement score recommendations.
 See also our Frequently Asked Question about AP.

-- Students with AP credit for Math 21 and who have an SAT math score of at least 680 and an SAT-I or SAT-II score of least 680, should enroll in Math 112L Introductory Calculus II or Math 122L Introductory Calculus II with Applications.
+- Students with AP credit for Math 21, and who have an SAT or SAT-II score of least 710 (680 if taken before Mar.
+2016), should enroll in Math 112L Introductory Calculus II or Math 122L Introductory Calculus II with Applications.
 In making this choice the Typical Course Sequences page may help you decide.

-Students with AP credit for Math 21 and Math 22 should enroll in Math 212 Multivariable Calculus.
-There are no minimum SAT and achievement scores specified here because these students usually do well in Math 212.
+Students with AP credit for Math 21 and Math 22, and who have an SAT or SAT-II score of least 710 (680 if taken before Mar.
+2016), should enroll in Math 212 Multivariable Calculus.
 Students who are in this category and who are also interested in being a math major should read about Math 222 Advanced Multivariable Calculus.

 Credit for Students Who Have Taken an International Entrance Exam